SymfonyCasts/solid/sfcasts/comparison-build-tests.md

 ```

 When that finishes... there's build 7!
 But to see the comparison stuff in action,
-I need to do a *real* deploy so that the next build is tied to a *new* git sha.
+I need to do a *real* deploy so that the next build is tied to a *new* Git sha.
 I'll do a meaningless change, commit, then deploy:

 ```terminal-silent